Don’t Let Winter Bring You Down

 Injuries during winter sports are also a common cause of future back problems and chronic pain.
 Take important steps to protect yourself during winter activities to ensure the fun doesn’t end in injury.

 - Skiing is a popular winter sport enjoyed by many.
 Take a few minutes to stretch and warm up the muscles of the back and neck before hitting the slopes.
 Cold muscles are more prone to injury.
 Consider starting the day with a slow test run down a smaller slope to prepare your body for more intense skiing.
-End your day on the slopes with some cool down stretches and perhaps a soak in a hot tub to ease muscle strain.
+End your day on the slopes with cool-down stretches and perhaps a soak in a hot tub to ease muscle strain.

 Treating an Injury